DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 An example response body is listed below.
 Successful requests will return a response body including updates `status` attribute.

-{inset-text} Note, the API will prevent more than one provider accepting applications for the same course by automatically updating the application status or returning an error message. {/inset-text}
+<div class="govuk-inset-text"> Note, the API will prevent more than one provider accepting applications for the same course by automatically updating the application status or returning an error message. </div>

 For more detailed information see the specifications for this [accept an NPQ application endpoint](/api-reference/reference-v3.html#api-v3-npq-applications-id-accept-post).